hartfordfive/gist-it/README.md

 # Usage

+Start by creating a .gistit file in your home directory (~/.gistit).
+Simply copy over the contents of the .gistit_sample file and the values with the appropriate ones.

 Create a gist with one ore many files (*The description and public status will be prompted for after*)
 ```Go